alfaromartino/nace4europe/page/config.md

 @def title       = "Revenue Shares for European Countries"
 @def prepath     = "nace4europe"
 @def description = """
-                   It combines information of Eurostat and Orbis to produce estimates of revenue shares at 4- and 2-digits level (NACE rev. 2).
+                   Estimates of revenue shares at the 4- and 2-digit levels (NACE rev. 2) by combining information from Eurostat and Orbis
                    """
 @def authors     = "Martin Alfaro"